-Many people think of Carnuntum as the location with the reconstructions of Roman town buildings.
-But this archaeological park has more to offer anyone wishing to delve into Roman history.
+Many people think of Carnuntum as one location, but this archaeological park has more to offer anyone wishing to delve into Roman history.

-- Visit a triumphal monument, two amphitheaters, and a gladiator training arena
+- Also visit a triumphal monument, two amphitheaters, and a gladiator training arena

 - The museum is a delight